taibislamdipu/taibislamdipu/README.md

 Welcome to my profile!
 I'm Web Developer from **[Dhaka](https://en.wikipedia.org/wiki/Dhaka), [Bangladesh](https://en.wikipedia.org/wiki/Bangladesh).** My main areas of interest include front-end and full-stack web development.
 I am passionate about trying out new technologies.
 Thank you for visiting my repo.
 I hope you find the projects here interesting.
 If you have any questions or comments, please reach out to me.

-I'm a Front End Developer with 1+ years of experience, I have worked with NEXT JS, REACT, NODE JS, and MongoDB for database management.
+Web Developer with 1+ years of experience, I have worked with NEXT JS, REACT, NODE JS, and MongoDB for database management.
 I am flexible in working with any JavaScript-based project.

-Currently, I'm working on a web app with Next.js (v13) and I'm trying to make it look better and run faster.
-I'm doing this by creating components for the parts of the code that are used more than once and following the best practices of Next.js.
-This has made the website 20% faster than before.
+I'm currently focused on front-end development and working on different projects for my company.
+One of my main projects is building a web app with Next.js.
+I've made it look better and run faster by following best practices, which boosted its speed by 20%.

 At LetsDunch, I was a front-end developer who built and updated UI components with React.js and Tailwind CSS.
 I worked with other teams to connect APIs that added more features and data to the web app.
 Some of the features I helped with were booking and rescheduling meetings, updating expert profiles, and making over some old pages.
 I also did a lot of analysis and documentation for the project.
-Besides that, I fixed bugs and improved the system performance regularly.
+Besides that, I fixed bugs and regularly improved the system's performance.

 ### A Few Quick Facts